-In early 2007 the Compensation Committee approved a peer group that has been used as a factor in setting executive compensation levels and programs since then.
+Starting in early 2007 the Compensation Committee approved a peer group that has been used as a factor in setting executive compensation levels and programs since then.
 The peer group was developed based on recommendations from Cook and our management and comprises public companies in packaging and related industries that are comparable based on sales, total assets, numbers of employees and market capitalization.
-The peer group has been reviewed by the Compensation Committee annually since then, and no changes have been made.
-The peer companies are:
+The peer group has been reviewed by the Compensation Committee annually since then.
+In late 2010, the Compensation Committee decided to enlarge and make revisions to the peer group for 2011 so that the peer group companies more closely represent public companies in packaging and related industries that are comparable to us based on sales, total assets, numbers of employees and market capitalization.